Tyler Stephenson Player Props: Reds vs. Brewers

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Tyler Stephenson?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Tyler Stephenson At The Plate

-- In 67.9% of his 53 games this season, Stephenson has picked up at least one hit.
-He's also had 12 multi-hit games.
+- Stephenson has reached base via a hit in 36 games this year (of 54 played), and had multiple hits in 12 of those games.

-- He has gone deep in two of 53 games played this season, and in 0.9% of his plate appearances.
+- He has hit a long ball in two of 54 games played this year, and in 0.9% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.